iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 - Seperate `classes` or `labels`, works better with large data set, especially `categorical` data.

 ### Auto Encoder | Unsupervised | `ANN`
-- Learn and discover the `representation` or `structure` of dataset, ignores noise in data.
+- Learn and discover the `structure` of dataset, ignores noise in data.

 ### Applications of Auto Encoders include: